Daniel-Singer/Daniel-Singer/README.md

 **I am hooked!**

-## What i currently work on
+### I am currently working on

-🌱  Learning, not gonna stop anytime soon
 * A React app for documenting and managing staff schedules better
-* An electron desktop app to manage bording and time schedules for a skydiving dropzone
+* An electron desktop app to manage boarding and time schedules for a skydiving dropzone

+### I am currently learning

-* Getting to know Vanilla Node.js better, cause i wanna know whats happening behind the scenes of the frameworks
+* Getting to know Vanilla Node.js better.
+See behind the scenes of Express
+* Learning new things about Javascript.
+Thats never gonna end
+* Getting to know React better

+### Goals

+* Getting to know more people in the community
+* Becoming more active in the open source community
+* Land a job developer job

 <!--
 **Daniel-Singer/Daniel-Singer** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.